MobilePayDev/MobilePay-Invoice/docs/index.md

 |**Status**         | string  |*Status of the invoice*   | 1: Created <br /> 2: Paid <br /> 3: Rejected <br /> 4: Expired |

 ### MerchantId GET request
-This endpoint is used to get the merchant id associated with a merchant.
+This endpoint is used to get the merchant id associated with a merchant user.

 #### Request parameters

 There is no JSON input model in this endpoint, instead, format the request the in the following way: <br />
-`/api/v1/merchants/me`
+`GET /api/v1/merchants/me`

 ##### HTTP 200 Response body example
 MerchantId: 5e1210f9-4153-4fc3-83ec-2a8fc4843ea6